siondawson/milestone-project-2/readme.md

 ## Appearence

 In order to present the user with an experience in keeping with the look and feel of Star Trek, I wanted the CSS to emulate the look of the computer panels in the show.
-In preperation for this project I disvered a CSS template to achieve this.
+In preperation for this project I discovered a CSS template to achieve this.
 This was modified for my own needs as is as presented in the project.

 ## Color scheme